NOW ACCEPTING APPLICATIONS!

-California State Parks has three centralized communications centers (listed below) to meet the dispatching needs of its peace officers and staff.
+California State Parks has two centralized communications centers (listed below) to meet the dispatching needs of its peace officers and staff.
 The centers also provide dispatching services for the Department of Fish and Game wardens along with other enforcement and emergency services agencies.

 Northern Communications Center (NORCOM) - Rancho Cordova, CA

 Education: Equivalent to completion of the 12th grade, and